supreethr23/SC-300-Identity-and-Access-Administrator/Instructions/Labs/Lab_09_ConfigureAndDeploySelfServicePasswordReset.md

 #### Task 5 - What happens if you try a user not in SSPRTesters group?

-1. As a test, open a new InPrivate browser window and try to log into the Azure Portal as GradyA, and select **Forgot my password** option.
+1. As a test, open a new InPrivate browser window and try to log into the Azure Portal as GradyA (you can find the username from the Environment details tab), and select **Forgot my password** option.